truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ### 24.10.0 Known Issues

 * {{< enterprise >}}
   There is a known issue with the ES24 expansion shelf not displaying on the Enclosure Management screen in 24.10.0.
 A fix is anticipated in the next 24.10 release.
-In the meantime, customers with an ES24 shelf connected to their TrueNAS appliance should schedule their 24.10 upgrade timeframe for the first maintenance release, 24.10.1.
+In the meantime, customers with an ES24 shelf connected to their TrueNAS appliance should plan their 24.10 upgrade time frame for the first maintenance release, 24.10.1.
   {{< /enterprise >}}

 * Replication task (and possibly other Backup Task) logs aren't properly downloading for non-full admin users ([NAS-132031](https://ixsystems.atlassian.net/browse/NAS-132031)).